mnielsen/notes-on-writing/notes_on_writing.md

 # Notes on writing

-**Working notes on writing, by Michael Nielsen:** These are _rough_ working notes.
+**Rough working notes on writing, by Michael Nielsen:** These are _rough_ notes.
 I'm writing them to help improve my polished pieces of writing.
 They're not intended as models of prose in themselves.

 ## Titles